gaurav-js-dev/design-patterns-practice/README.md

-# Design Patter & Principles
+# Design Pattern & Principles

-This repo covers all the Gang of Four design patterns.
+### This repo covers all the Gang of Four design patterns.
 Here's the full list of what is covered:

 - **SOLID Design Principles**: Single Responsibility Principle, Open-Closed Principle, Liskov Substitution Principle, Interface Segregation Principle and Dependency Inversion Principle